Tudor navy: Henry VIII

 Biographer Jack Scarisbrick says that Henry VIII (reigned 1509–1547) deserved his traditional title of "Father of the English navy".
-He inherited seven small warships from his father, and added two dozen more by 1514.
+He inherited seven small warships from his father and added two dozen more by 1514.
 In addition to those built in England, he bought up Italian and Hanseatic warships.
-By March 1513, he proudly watched his fleet sail down the Thames under command of Sir Edmund Howard.
-It was the most powerful naval force to date in English history: 24 ships led by the 1600 ton "Henry Imperial"; the fleet carried 5000 combat marines and 3000 sailors.
+Henry's fleet was the most powerful naval force to date in English history: 24 ships led by the 1600-ton "Henry Imperial"; the fleet carried 5000 combat marines and 3000 sailors.
 It forced the outnumbered French fleet back to its ports, took control of the English Channel, and blockaded Brest.
 Henry was the first king to organize the navy as a permanent force, with a permanent administrative and logistical structure, funded by tax revenue and supervised by the new Navy Board.
 His personal attention was concentrated on land, where he founded the royal dockyards, planted trees for shipbuilding, enacted laws for inland navigation, guarded the coastline with fortifications, set up a school for navigation and designated the roles of officers and sailors.
-He closely supervised the construction of all his warships and their guns, knowing their designs, speed, tonnage, armaments and battle tactics.
+He closely supervised the construction of all his warships and their guns, knowing their designs, speed, tonnage, armaments, and battle tactics.
 He encouraged his naval architects, who perfected the Italian technique of mounting guns in the waist of the ship, thus lowering the center of gravity and making it a better platform.
 He supervised the smallest details and enjoyed nothing more than presiding over the launching of a new ship.
 He drained his treasury on military and naval affairs, diverting the revenues from new taxes and the sales of monastery lands as well as taking out foreign loans and debasing the English currency.

 In 1512 Sir Edward Howard took over as Lord Admiral, and attacked on 10 August at Pointe Saint-Mathieu, with inconclusive results despite a memorable slugging match between the English Regent and the French Cordelière resulting in the destruction of both.
 Additional combat in 1513 resulted in the death of Sir Edward, and his brother Thomas Howard took his place.
 In 1514 the 1,500-ton carrack Henry Grace à Dieu was launched, the first English two-decker and one of the earliest warships equipped with gunports and heavy bronze cannons.
 Henry also commissioned the Anthony Roll (now in the Pepys Library), a survey of his navy as it was around 1546, from which comes much of the pictorial evidence for his ships.